-The purchase and manage of this property is supporting the conservation of Northern Quolls.
+The purchase and management of this property have supported the conservation of Northern Quolls.
 They are under threat from habitat destruction and poisoning from the introduced cane toad, which the Quolls eat without realising the danger.
 Oakey Scrub and the surrounding area has the highest known population of Northern Quolls on Cape York Peninsula however this important property is privately owned and not managed for conservation.
 Without our intervention Quolls at Oakey Scrub would have remain at risk from fires and overgrazing.

 A curious Northern Quoll is captured with a motion-triggered camera on Oakey Scrub.

 Oakey Creek Scrub is recovering from past overgrazing and too frequent fire.
 The vegetation is showing positive signs of recovery, however, much more needs to be done to secure the important wildlife habitat on this property.

 To achieve this we have partnered with South Endeavour Trust which will own and manage Oakey Scrub.
 South Endeavour Trust was established in 2007 as an independent, not-for-profit, charitable trust with the sole purpose of contributing to nature conservation in Australia.
 South Endeavour currently owns and manages nineteen conservation reserves including Caloola Nature Refuge (18,100 hectares) which adjoins Oakey Scrub.
 Upon acquisition, Oakey Scrub will be added to the Caloola Nature Refuge.

 Oakey Scrub is located 10km southwest of Cooktown at the intersection of the Wet Tropics and Cape York bioregions in Far North Queensland and the Einasleigh Uplands.
 It has two adjoining ecosystems, Monsoon Rainforest (21 hectares of semi-deciduous notophyll vine forest) and Savannah (48 hectares of mixed woodland-grassland ecosystem).
 These two ecosystems provide habitat for a diverse range of flora and fauna including the endangered Northern Quoll and other Threatened species including the Southern Cassowary, Bennett’s Tree-Kangaroo, Large-eared Horseshoe Bat, Semons Leaf-nosed Bat.